IKAROS

 IKAROS (PAUL VAN GYSEGEM)

-The artist was happy to have ‘Ikaros’ located in these historic surroundings, the adjacent building dating from the Late Renaissance, a time when art was inspired by Greek and Roman antiquity.
+The artist was happy to have ‘Ikaros’ located in these historic surroundings, the adjacent building dating from the Late Renaissance, a time when art was strongly inspired by Greek and Roman antiquity.

 For Paul Van Gysegem lots of materials are suitable to bring about the expressiveness of his creation.
 Clay, wood, metal, were all used to create this uncomplicated yet complex construction.
 To guarantee the stability of this falling Ikaros the bronze casting was reinforced by stainless steel elements.